jeka-dev/demo-project-springboot-headless/README.md

 # JeKa Springboot-Angular application

 This repo show-cases how to build a Springboot+Angular Application with JeKa.
-The build involve :
+The build involves :

 - Compilation + testing of the Java code
 - Compilation + testing of the Angular code